luigisaetta/my-speaker-recognition/speaker-rec-model.md

 Since the recognition is based on features of the human voice (frequencies, tone...) and not on words'recognition it should work mostly independently from the language.

+### The theory
+The theory underlying the development of the Deep Speaker model is well descibed in arXiv paper: https://arxiv.org/pdf/1705.02304.pdf

 ### Credits
 The Deep Learning model is partially based on the work done by Philippe Remy.